 Source: Equifax Canada – How long does information stay on my credit report?

+Often yes.
+If ACRM is collecting on behalf of a creditor-client, it will need to obtain the creditor’s approval before it can agree to any settlement in which you can pay less than 100 percent of the current outstanding balance.
 Get the agreement in writing before you pay, stating the amount, the payment terms, and that the account will be reported as settled or paid.

 Ignoring ACRM doesn't make the debt disappear.
 The account can be reported to the credit bureaus.
 They might also take you to court in an attempt to get a judgment against you.
-That judgment lets the collection agency garnish your wages or your bank account, or place a lien on your home.
+That judgment lets the collection agency garnishee your wages or your bank account, or place a lien on your home.

 Call Action Collections on 1-877-503-9633 or visit their website.